karagulamos/Kga.Algo/README.md

 A practical use of a trie is in **autocompletion** search due to its ability to generate all keys in the tree in time proportional **O(|N| + |E|)**, where N = # of nodes in the tree and E = # of edges or paths in the tree.

-Below is a description of Trie data structures in this project found under the **Kga.Algo.Trees.Trie** namespace.
+Below is a description of trie data structures in this project found under the **Kga.Algo.Trees.Trie** namespace.

 1. **TrieMap** - A compressed tree of keys and their respective values.
-As the name suggests, it uses a Trie data structure that supports fast key/value lookups and efficient prefix search of all key entries within the collection.
+As the name suggests, it uses a trie data structure that supports fast key/value lookups and efficient prefix search of all key entries within the collection.

 2. **TrieSet** - A compressed tree of keys and uses **TrieMap** under the covers.